ElTruckito/eltruckito.github.io/_posts/2024-05-27-guyana-tourist-visa.md

 The process takes around a week, so be prepared to travel to another country to apply for your visa.
 Martin applied in Paramaribo, Suriname, and will describe the process there in more detail below.

-### The Process in Paramaribo
+### The Process in Paramaribo, Suriname
-The Consul Assistant at the embassy in Paramaribo is responsive via email and can help you navigate the process for a Guyana tourist visa.
+The Consul Assistant at the embassy in Paramaribo, Suriname is responsive via email and can help you navigate the process for a Guyana tourist visa.
 On a high level, this is the process:

 1. Email [gep.con-assistant@mission.gov.gy][6] to get started on the process.
 Request the current application document.
 Keep in mind that every embassy has a different one.
 It is not the same application as you would submit online either.